HCWI-Online/HCWI-Web/README.md

 - Modified version of the [HTML5 Biolerplate](https://html5boilerplate.com/) Print Styles.

 #### <a name="grunt">Grunt Packages:</a> ####
-The packages are included through [Gruntjs](http://gruntjs.com/) and can be installed with `npm install`.
+These packages are automatically included in the `package.json` file through [Gruntjs](http://gruntjs.com/) and can be installed with `npm install`.

 - [Grunt](http://gruntjs.com/)
 - [Autoprefixer](https://www.npmjs.com/package/grunt-autoprefixer) - `grunt-autoprefixer`